gezp/xacro4sdf/README.md

 `xacro4sdf` is a simple tool to define and parse XML macro for [sdf (sdformat)](http://sdformat.org/), you can use `xacro4sdf` to write modularized SDF xml (not nest model)

-* xacro4sdf is similar, but different from  [ros/xacro](https://github.com/ros/xacro) which is desiged for urdf. the function of xacro4sdf is more simple, but it's also more easy to use.
+* xacro4sdf is similar, but different from  [ros/xacro](https://github.com/ros/xacro) which is desiged for urdf.
+* xacro4sdf is more simple, but it's also more easy to use.

 > Reference: [ros/xacro](https://github.com/ros/xacro)
 >
-> With Xacro, you can construct shorter and more readable XML files by using macros that expand to larger XML expressions.
+> * With Xacro, you can construct shorter and more readable XML files by using macros that expand to larger XML expressions.

-**Attention: xacro4sdf is incompatible with ros/xacro API**
+**Attention:**

+* `<xacro_include_model>` is departed after version2.0.0,  you can use  the tag with version1.2.6.

 ## 1. Usage